 Speaking of the pros of living in Sugar Land, TX, Houston is also just a short commute away, which means you have all the amenities of one of the country’s biggest cities at your fingertips, from entertainment to sports to shopping.
 In fact, Niche.com named Sugar Land the #4 best suburb of Houston for 2017.

 Of course, no city is perfect, and there are some cons to living in Sugar Land too.
 The city’s rapid expansion has caused a sharp uptick in traffic, but there still aren’t many options for public transportation.

 Another sore spot is the weather, which can get swelteringly hot in the summer and includes the typical Texas risks of extreme weather, like tornadoes and even hurricanes.

-Things to Do in Sugar Land
+Things to do in Sugar Land, TX

 Sugar Land also has plenty of activities to keep you busy.
 Like any other Texas city, they host their fair share of sports events.
 The local minor league baseball team, the Sugar Land Skeeters, play over at Constellation field, and their games make for a great family outing.